 Like many other metropolitan cities throughout the world, Glasgow and some of its most vulnerable citizens face challenging times.
 Throughout the city, a range of services is available for those most in need.
 Individuals can receive a variety of support including; chaplaincy, education advice, outreach support, Healthcare provision meals, clothes and washing facilities.

 We all have a part to play to help those most in need, and we would encourage you to share this information across your networks.
-If you would like to receive hard copies of this booklet or posters [3MB PDF] please contact the City Centre Regeneration team.
-We can provide and deliver them free of charge.

 Here are just some of the services provided throughout the city:

 Out of Hours Homelessness Services: If you are homeless and need a service then between the hours of 4:45 pm and 11 pm